peterhinch/micropython-micropower/UPOWER.md

 for official support for any specific feature before using.
 Access to the following processor features is provided:

- 1. 4KiB of backup RAM (optionally battery-backed) - accessible as words or bytes.
+ 1. 4KiB of backup RAM accessible as words or bytes.
+May be battery backed.
+ Whether or not battery backed, retains data during standby.
  2. 20 general purpose 32-bit registers also battery backed.
+ 3. Wakeup from standby by means of a switch on the [b]Tamper[/b] pin.
- 3. Wakeup from standby by means of two Pyboard pins.
+ 4. Wakeup from standby by means of two Pyboard pins (four on the D series).
- 4. Wakeup by means of two independent real time clock (RTC) alarms.
+ 5. Wakeup by means of two independent real time clock (RTC) alarms.
+An alarm provides for (say) a wakeup every the 1st day of the month at 03:15.
- 5. Access to board voltages and CPU temperature without the drawbacks of `ADCAll`.
-These have largely been superseded by official functions.

-Utility functions provide a way to determine the reason for a wakeup and offer a low power alternative to the official `delay()` function.
+ 6. The ability to determine the reason for wakeup from standby.
+ 7. Support for the `stop` condition.
+This stops the time source used by `utime`.
+The module provides alternative ways to do millisecond level timing via the RTC.

 All code is released under the [MIT license](./LICENSE)